impresso/impresso.github.io/_posts/2018-02-08-buttercup.md

     caption: Towards a diversification of search options
 ---

-On the morning of 8 February, a group of historians using newspapers for their research at the C2DH were invited to attend a second _impresso_ user workshop.
+On the morning of 8 February, a group of historians using newspapers for their research at the C2DH were invited to attend a second Impresso user workshop.

 <!-- more -->

-This second _impresso_ workshop aimed at discussing the ongoing research of the C2DH researchers with digitised newspapers and to identify overlaps with the _impresso_ project.
-After a short presentation from the _impresso_ team on the aims of the project, Chris Morse invited participants to “look to the future” with a selection of interface functions illustrated by science-fiction scenes.
+This second Impresso workshop aimed at discussing the ongoing research of the C2DH researchers with digitised newspapers and to identify overlaps with the Impresso project.
+After a short presentation from the Impresso team on the aims of the project, Chris Morse invited participants to “look to the future” with a selection of interface functions illustrated by science-fiction scenes.
 Each participant was asked to give a short overview of his or her experience in using newspapers for historical research, with an emphasis on their methods.

 {% assign figure=page.figure[0] %}
 {% include figure.html %}